Developer: Nintendo EAD Publisher: Nintendo Release: 08/23/91 Genre: Racing

 Contending with these elements as well as exploding drone cars while still coming in first is still quite a task.
 This is not an easy game by any stretch and the difficulty curve is sharp.
 Five laps per race is an endurance test and excessive in my opinion.
 As early as Death Wind and Port City the layouts begin to feature sharp curves that require mastery of cornering.
 Despite the multiple difficulty levels the slightest mistake is costly, even on beginner.
 The rubber banding is just right; you can build a comfortable lead but are still always a step away from losing your place.
 I could have done without the useless drone cars but they at least add life to each race.

 F-Zero’s only serious flaw is the lack of multiplayer.
 There is no getting around it; its absence sucks.
 There are a large number of courses and with its steep difficulty you’ll get some mileage out of it.
 But the lack of any competitive options is a huge blow to the game’s longevity.
-I imagine it was a technical reason keeping it out as it wasn’t until Super Mario Kart almost two years later that we would see split screen multiplayer in Mode 7.
+I imagine it was a technical reason keeping it out as it was not until Super Mario Kart almost two years later that we would see split screen multiplayer in Mode 7.

 In Closing